- What is it written in?

 Good question!
-I hope that Plasma will be very good at problems of a symbolic nature: most non-numeric problems, the kind of problems that benefit from a type system like Haskell's.
-I also hope that Plasma will be good at numerical problems: simulations and scientific computing.
+We hope that Plasma will be very good at problems of a symbolic nature: most non-numeric problems, the kind of problems that benefit from a type system like Haskell's.
+We also hope that Plasma will be good at numerical problems: simulations and scientific computing.

 Without update-in-place it can be tricky to model things like graphs.
 However are solutions to this that the functional programming world has developed, they'll just look a bit different if you haven't seen them before.

 - Can Plasma be used in a given environment?
 (OS support? scalability?)

 We develop and test on Linux on x86_64, using Mercury and GCC/Clang.
 Development is at a rather early stage, performance is not relevant at this stage, but we are keeping performance and scalability (up and down) in mind.